-One of the most important things you need is the best screen recording software suited for your needs, and there is a LOT to choose from so it is not that easy.
+One of the most important things you need is the best screen recording software suited for your needs, and there is a LOT to choose from, so it is not that easy.

 Today we will help guide you through the process and aid you in finding the perfect piece of video capture software for you.
-Whether you are a PC or Mac user, we have got you covered.
+Whether you are a PC or a Mac user, we have got you covered.

 Other Streamer/Youtuber Related Articles:

 First, let’s take a look at the best free solutions on the market.
 Our focus was to find high-quality free game recording software with no watermarks, that don’t affect frame rates too much and has a decent amount of features without paying a dime.

 This is a free recorder that even professionals can get behind.
 However, it does require you to have Geforce experience.